m0gg/dart-rails/README.md

         * `dart_include_tag 'dart_app'` adds your `dart_app.dart`
         * `javascript_include_tag 'dart'` adds the `dart.js` from the gem for compatibility

+        As of rails 4 you'll need to turn asset digesting off, append `config.assets.digest = false` to the environment you like to use.

         ###### for those who are interested in the `javascript_include_tag 'dart'` ######

         The `dart.js` will replace the `<script>` tags of the type `application/dart` to ones with type `application/javascript` and substitute the `.dart` extension of the src attribute with `.js` if the browser is not Dartium.
 This ensures that you are able to deliver native dart to Dartium and js to all others.
+Because we only have digested asset names in rails 4, you'll need to turn it off completely to ensure your renamed dart script will point to a non-digested js script.
+I know this is stupid but we don't have any browser besides Dartium that would support native dart anyways...

     - ##### `.js` only #####